Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It discloses that new milestones start in state 'open' and returns the milestone with id.
-However, it does not mention authorization requirements, rate limits, or potential error conditions like duplicate titles or missing repo/owner.
+With no annotations, the description carries full burden.
+It discloses that new milestones start in state 'open' and returns the milestone with its id.
+However, it omits details about error handling, idempotency, or required permissions, which are important for a mutation tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.